swlaschin/fsharpforfunandprofit.com/_posts/2015-11-11-understanding-parser-combinators-2.md

 * `applyP` allows us to lift multi-parameter functions into functions that work on Parsers.
 * `lift2` uses `applyP` to lift two-parameter functions into Parser World.
 * `sequence` converts a list of Parsers into a Parser containing a list.
-* `many` matches zero or more occurences of the specified parser.
+* `many` matches zero or more occurrences of the specified parser.
-* `many1` matches one or more occurences of the specified parser.
+* `many1` matches one or more occurrences of the specified parser.
 * `opt` matches an optional occurrence of the specified parser.
 * `.>>` keeps only the result of the left side parser.
 * `>>.` keeps only the result of the right side parser.